Home » Weed biosecurity » Weed information » Our responsibilities

 Strategic control of high priority, high risk weed species

 Education, extension and community engagement

-As a local control authority, under the Noxious Weeds Act 1993, RCC has the following noxious weed control functions in relation to the Far North Coast.
+As a local control authority, under the Biosecurity Act 2015, RCC has the following weed control functions in relation to the Far North Coast.

-RCC offers a range of services to land holders.
+Further to our responsibilities noted above, RCC offers a range of services to land holders.
+These include: